In this article you'll learn how to share your presentation with others!

 A possibility is to share your presentation as a PDF, each slide is a separate page in the document.
 However, animations, clickable elements, videos and 3D objects can no longer be operated interactively.
 You can download the PDF directly, open it in your browser or email system.
 However, depending on the length of the presentation, you still have the problem of sending large amounts of data when sending the PDF.
 For larger presentations it is therefore advisable to share an interactive link (the PDF can also be downloaded here at any time).

 Share as an interactive link

-If you want to include all interactive, animated or multimedia elements, click on "share presentation".
-An individually generated link will appear, which you can simply copy into the clipboard and then share with your colleagues via any channel (mail, chat, etc.).
+If you want to share your session or presentation as an interactive link, an individual link will be generated for exactly this one session or presentation, which you can simply copy to the clipboard and then share via any channel (mail, chat, etc.).